SCHC Service Updates During COVID-19

-COVID-19 testing is available at both clinic locations by appointment for anyone who requests a test.
+COVID-19 rapid testing is available at the Talkeetna and Willow locations by appointment.
 Tests are performed curbside to prevent viral exposure within the facility.

 HOURS OF OPERATION

-Both offices (Talkeetna and Willow) will remain open Monday through Friday from 9:00 AM to 5:00 PM by appointment only.
-The Talkeetna office will be closed on Saturdays.
+All offices will remain open Monday through Friday from 9:00 AM to 5:00 PM by appointment only.

 All patients and visitors should call in advance or schedule an appointment through the patient portal.
 We cannot accept walk-in appointments at this time.
 All employees, patients, and guests are required to wear a mask at all times while in an SCHC facility.